katrinkerber/statamic-filemanager/README.md

 ## Configuration
 By default Filemanager will use the `/assets/` folder to browse and upload images and files to.

-If you need to change this, go to `_add-ons/filemanager/lib/scripts/filemanager.config.js` and edit the `fileRoot` value on **line 18**.
+If you need to change this, go to `_add-ons/filemanager/lib/scripts/filemanager.config.js` and edit the `fileRoot` value on **line 18** and the `relPath` value on **line 19**.

 #### Editing the .htaccess file
 If you are using Statamic’s provided code in your `.htaccess` file, it will include this line of code:

     `Rewriterule ^(.*)?\.html$ - [F,L]`

 With this the Filemanager won't work, as it blocks access to all html files.

 **You need to remove this line to get Filemanager to work.**